styx-static/styx/readme.md

 - generating the documentation for every version of styx
 - generating a page for every official theme

-Please check [site.nix](https://github.com/styx-static/styx-site/blob/master/site.nix) for implementation details.
+See [site.nix](https://github.com/styx-static/styx-site/blob/master/site.nix) for implementation details.

 ## As a Nix laboratory

 This repository is also a playground for more exotic nix usages and experiments:

-- [derivation.nix](./derivation.nix) is the main builder for styx, it builds the command line interface, the library and the documentation.
+- [derivation.nix](./derivation.nix) is the main builder for styx, it builds the command line interface, the library, styx themes and the documentation.

-- [nixpkgs/default.nix](./nixpkgs/default.nix) extend the system nixpkgs with the styx related packages making it easy to build or install dev versions with the correct set of dependencies:

-    ```
-    $ nix-build nixpkgs -A styx
-    $ nix-build nixpkgs -A styx-themes.showcase
-    ```

 - [script/run-tests](./scripts/run-tests) is a thin wrapper to `nix-build` that will run [library](./tests/lib.nix) and [functionality tests](./tests/default.nix).